bsc-william-taylor/computing-honours-project/README.md

 <img align='right' width='150' height='150' src="icon.png" />

-# Compute.JS
+# Compute.js

-Compute.JS is a JavaScript runtime for prototyping and learning OpenCL and OpenGL.
+Compute.js is a JavaScript runtime for prototyping and learning OpenCL and OpenGL.
+It was made as part of my final year of university as a proof of concept that a dedicated toolkit could make GPU programming easier.

 ## Introduction